Ovid/zen-of-test-suites/README.md

                 └── simple.t

-It's clear that the tests for `HTML::TokeParser::Simple::Token::Tag::Start` that the tests are in `t/tests/html/tokeparser/simple/token/tag/start.t`.
+It's clear that the tests for `HTML::TokeParser::Simple::Token::Tag::Start` are in `t/tests/html/tokeparser/simple/token/tag/start.t`.
 And you can see easily that there is no file for `processinstruction.t`.
 This test organization not only makes it easy to find where your tests are, it's also easy to program your editor to automatically switch between the code and the tests for the code.
 For large test suites, this saves a huge amount of time.
 When I reorganized the test suite of the BBC's central metadata repository, [PIPs](http://www.bbc.co.uk/blogs/bbcinternet/2009/02/what_is_pips.html), I followed a similar pattern and it made our life much easier.

+(**Note**: the comment about programming your editor is important.
+Effective use of your editor/IDE is one of the most powerful tools in a developer's toolbox.)

 Of course, your test suite could easily be more complicated and your top-level directories inside of your test directory may be structured differently: